By Bro. Michael Dimond and Bro. Peter Dimond

 This passage tells us that an animal could see an angel and was given the ability to speak.
 When the angel finally appeared to Balaam, he rebuked him for beating the animal.
 The angel also said that he almost killed Balaam and spared the animal.
 Balaam had to have his eyes opened in order to see the angel, but the animal did not.

 It was based on the reasoning of St. Thomas Aquinas that many Catholics came to think that animals do not possess souls that exist after their deaths.
 While St. Thomas’ views are always worthy of consideration, they are not infallible or definitive.
 In some cases, his views have been rejected by the Magisterium.
-His views on the soul itself have, in some instances, been proven false.
 St. Thomas taught that the human embryo proceeded through three stages of soul.
 He believed that the embryo began with the vegetative soul (anima vegetabilis , which he believed plants possess), then proceeded to the sensitive soul (anima sensitiva, which he believed animals possess), and, after 40 or 80 days, God infused the rational or intellectual soul (anima intellectiva, the human soul).

 As the 1907 Catholic Encyclopedia article on “Soul” explains: